 What is microchipping?

 A microchip is a permanent method of identification.
 The chip is about the same size as a grain of rice and is placed under the skin by a vet by injection.
 It is the same as having an injection.
 Cats tolerate the procedure well.
 Each chip has a unique identification code which can be read by an electronic scanner, similar to a barcode reader.
 The code is recorded alongside the owner's contact details on a national database, the New Zealand Companion Animal Register, maintained by the New Zealand Companion Animal Council.

 There's a one-off fee to register your cat.
 The paperwork and registration are carried out by your vet at the time of microchipping.
-In addition to the microchipping costs the registration fee is $15.
+In addition to the microchipping costs the registration fee is $15 when you register pets online yourself.
 This fee is a one-off charge for the life of the cat, and the profits are used to promote animal welfare causes in New Zealand.
 Owners are able to access the database and update their personal details in the event that their phone numbers or address change.

 Where can I get my cat microchipped?
 Will the Council do it?